CodelemeGames/Particle-Language/README.md

 # The Particle Programming Language
 A memory-aware hyperset programming language which transpiled down to safe C and C++ code.

-**NOTE: The Transpiler is not ready yet, we are sorry for the delay but currently we are working on our documentation first.**
+**NOTE: The official transpiler is not ready yet, we are currently working on the documentation and info on the language itself, the program from us will be released soon.**

 Essentually, shorter keyword names and a new design philosopy - influenced by great languages such as Rust.
 Our goal is for a language designed over no runtime checks from our side - only at transpile time, to try and ensure fast performance while maintaining memory safety by default - that is particle's goal, and we will update the philosophy and transpiler to meet these goals - that is a guarantee.